 A visitor to Otsego County from Vermont a few days ago described what seems to be a sensible end to marijuana prosecutions in the Green Mountain State.

-Smoking pot has been decriminalized, not legalized.
+Smoking pot has been legalized in a number of states.
 Folks who smoke it are allowed to grow enough for their own use.
+So it then comes as no surprise to find that some people may buy cannabis seeds from weed-seeds.ca, for example, in the hopes of growing cannabis at home.
 End of discussion.
 Live and let live.

 Alas, poor New York State, where we’re focused, not on live and let live, but on extracting the maximum in revenues from a prospective $3 billion industry and spreading it around among our partisan friends.